 Probity and governance

 Set high standards for conduct and build an integrity culture reflecting public sector values.
+Strengthen staff understanding and organisational capability.
 Achieve transparent and defensible procurement outcomes.

-Independent advice from our reputable industry specialists will make your outcomes more competitive and cost-effective.
+Independent advice from our reputable industry specialists will make your processes more efficient and your outcomes more cost-effective.

 What is probity?